A staple of Mystery Fiction

 - Subverted in Ace Attorney with the character Luke Atmey.
 As far as the player can tell, he devotes his life to his detective work, especially to cases involving a master thief named Mask☆DeMasque.
 By the end of the case, we find out that he's been the mastermind behind everything Mask☆DeMasque has ever done, blackmailing the thief into heists and then taking advantage of them to improve his image in the public eye.
 He goes so far as to murder someone, then allow himself to be accused of being the thief himself to avoid this information getting out.

 - That's arguably a deconstruction, since Luke explicitly states twice he felt himself so great he needed to deliberately create an adversary that could match him.
-But of course, he maybe was just an Attention Whore.
+But, he maybe was just an Attention Whore.

 - Considering that his name is "Look at me", and his theme is called "I just want love" (named after the pun in his Japanese name, Aiga Hoshiidake), he may be an Attention Whore.